daiolupo/project-journal/journal.md

 ### Any issues preventing you from progressing

-- I had issues preventing me from progressing were .
+- I couldn't finish the second sprint documentation fast enough to start implementing the Authentication/Authorization JWT code.

 ### Actions taken

-- Actions taken were.
+- To try and complete the sprint documentation as soon as possible to begin work on Authentication/Authorization JWT code.

 ### Smart goal for the next day

-- Smart goal for the next day is .
+- Authentication/Authorization JWT code completed.

 ### Personal reflection

-- What went well today was
+- What went well today was getting all the postman tests for the APIs and the second sprint docs completed.
-- What didn't go well was
+- What didn't go well was the second sprint docs took a very long time to complete.
+More than I anticipated.
-- What I can improve next time is
+- What I can improve next time is try to work on the sprint documentation early to avoid adding extra work on top of development.

 &#11014; [Go back to Table of Contents](#toc)